ssebs/spotify-real-shuffle/README.md

 ## Usage
 - `$ python spotify-shuffle.py`
 - Open a web browser to http://127.0.0.1:8080
+    - Login
-    - Click "Update" to keep shuffling
+    - Select playlists to update
+        > Note: You must be the playlist owner